El Drago Milenario: Description

 It is the largest and oldest living specimen of Dracaena draco (common name dragon tree).
 It is in Parque del Drago, Icod de los Vinos in Tenerife.
 It is around 20-21 m tall, with a circumference around 20 m.
 It has over 300 main branches.
 The trunk contains a 6 m cavity accessible by a door, with a fan installed to provide ventilation.
 It is estimated to weigh around 140 t.
 When it flowered in 1995, it had around 1,800 flowering branches, with its weight increasing by 3.5 t during the fruiting season.

 It is one of the symbols of Tenerife.
 It was depicted on the 1,000 peseta note.
 It is part of the coat of arms for the Icod de los Vinos municipality and appears in local legends.
-While the Parque del Drago which contains the tree charges for entry, it is visible for free from the nearby town square.
+While the Parque del Drago which contains the tree charges for entry, it is visible free of charge from the nearby town square.